Goldmanvision/Diplomagic_SDK/README.md

 # Diplomagic_SDK

-Developed with Unreal Engine 5
+Developed with Unreal Engine 5 by NICK GOLDMAN